reseneweb/the-met/README.md

 THE MET - The Metropolitan Museum of Art presents over 5,000 years of art from around the world for everyone to experience and enjoy.

-The project uses SASS, HTML, JS, BEM.
+The project uses CSS, SCSS, HTML, JS, BEM.

 And BEM methodology to simplify and speed up development.